kj810/CCNA-/ccna day2.md

 - RJ-45 connecters. 랜선.
 (RJ = Regitered Jack)

 ### Ethernet
-  -Ethernet is a collection of network protocols/standards.
+  - Ethernet is a collection of network protocols/standards.

 ### Bits and Bytes
   bits = 0,1